2018ik/2018ik.github.io/_wiki/new_jerusalem.markdown

 ## Biblical Basis

+The blueprint for the New Jerusalem can be seen in the very beginning in Genesis 1-2.

 The clearest picture of the New Jerusalem in the Pentateuch is found in Numbers: there was a tabernacle in the center of the encampment, and the children of Israel were divided into four groups of three and positioned around the tabernacle.
 These three tribes on each side is parallel to the twelve gates of the New Jerusalem with three gates on four sides.

+In John 17, the Lord Jesus prayed that the Son would be glorified, and that the believers would be one as the Father and the Son are one (John 17:21-23).
+The fulfillment of this prayer can only be the New Jerusalem: the organic composition of God with man.

 In Revelation 1:1 we see that Christ made His revelation known by signs.
 As the Lamb is a sign for Christ, so are the lampstands signs for the local churches, so is the New Jerusalem a sign for the bridge of Christ, which is the consummation of the Body of Christ, which is the totality of the believers.